Tile Mate Essentials 4-pack hits all-time low price in Amazon Memorial Day sale

 Memorial Day sales provide an excellent opportunity to snatch great products for cheap.
-If you’re looking for some of the best tracking devices on the market, you’ll want to check out this Tile Mate deal.
+If you’re looking for some of the best key finders on the market, you’ll want to check out this Tile Mate deal.

+The Tile Mates Essential 4-pack comes with the Tile Pro, Tile Mate, Tile Slim and Tile Sticker.
+These trackers make great alternatives to those offered by Apple and Samsung.

-Despite the presence of Apple and Samsung’s trackers, Tile has remained at the top of our best key finder rankings, thanks to its mix of value and features, plus the fact that Tiles work with both iOS and Android phones.
+Despite the arrival of trackers from Apple and Samsung, Tile has remained at the top of our best key finder rankings, thanks to its mix of value and features, plus the fact that Tiles work equally as well with both iOS and Android phones.

 With the latest overhaul to its product lineup, Tile hopes to stay ahead of its competition.
 The current lineup of Tiles introduces a new unified look across the lineup, with improvements to both range and alert volume.
 And the four trackers offered in this sale won't be Tile's last word on the subject.
 A fifth Tile key finder is set to debut next year that will offer Ultra-Wideband connectivity for more precise location data, matching a feature found in Apple AirTag and the Samsung SmartTag Plus.